null-zero/raid-data-tracker/README.md

 ### v1.4.1
 - Fixed a bug where the regular drops always returned an empty list, effectively removing the regular drops from the ui.
-- Fixed a bug in the Split Changer panel, where the plugin would crash if a team size was outside of the boundaries (1 - 100).
-Now if the team size is outside of the boundaries, a 1 will be used if it's below the lower limit, and a 100 if it's above the upper limit.
+- Fixed a bug in the Split Changer panel, where the plugin would crash if a team size was outside the boundaries (1 - 100).
+Now if the team size is outside the boundaries, a 1 will be used if it's below the lower limit, and a 100 if it's above the upper limit.
 - Changed the plugin-hub name to Raid Data Tracker so that the name is more descriptive.

 ### v1.4